Plant DetailShow Menu

 Description

 Preference is for loose, moist to dry, well-drained soils in partial shade.
-As it matures and establishes it will tolerate full sun.
-It does not tolerate dry compacted soils and they have a long taproot, so transplanting is difficult.
+As it matures and establishes, it will tolerate full sun.
+It does not tolerate dry, compacted soils.
+Plants have long taproots, so transplanting is difficult.
 Pawpaws need some babying to establish but are worth the effort.
-This plant works well as an understory tree in an open woodland setting and provides wildlife with food ... and you too if you can get there first!
+This plant works well as an understory tree in an open woodland setting and provides wildlife with food ... and you too, if you can get to them first!

 See this plant in the following landscape: